 - Obliging all those involved in the food supply chain to provide information to the governments when required in order to enable them to plan for continuous provision of food.

 Giving powers to ministers to oblige nurseries, schools (including private schools), Further Education colleges and Higher Education institutions (including halls of residence) to stay open or to close or to alter the services they provide.
-These powers have already been invoked prior to the passage of the legislation.
+These powers had already been invoked prior to the passage of the legislation.
 As of March 23, schools and nurseries are open only to certain vulnerable children and to the children of workers who are critical to the COVID-19 response, although in the period June 29 – July 17 all pupils will have the opportunity to attend on a few occasions.
 “Religious staff” have been included in this list of critical workers, however it is important to note the qualification to that inclusion (as of all other categories): “Every child who can be safely cared for at home should be and only where there is no safe alternative should provision be made in schools or other settings.”
-In practice, some local authorities, such as Cardiff, are unable to accommodate all the children covered by the guidance, and have decided to prioritise.
-Local authorities are also arranging to provide take-away packed lunches for children in receipt of free school meals.
+Local authorities are also arranging provision for children in receipt of free school meals.